opencog/evidence/README.md

 is progress at the meta-level, then it is in the use of vibe coding to design transformers.
 Which is indeed an interesting approach.
 But the goal here could be rephrased as saying "a system that can vibe-code itself".
-And the basic research to acheive this.
+And the basic research to achieve this.

 Methodology
 -----------